iMAboud/iMA-Menu/README.md

 - If you already have all the files in my repo updated you do not need to do the below.

 - Go to Nilesoft's installation folder > script > place the "theme.pyw" in script
-- Go to imports > taskbar > edit and place this script in a convenient place e.g: under `Config and Directory`
+- Go to imports > taskbar > edit and place this script in a convenient place e.g: under **Config and Directory**

 ```
 item(title='Theme' cmd='C:\Program Files\Nilesoft Shell\script\theme.pyw' image='C:\Program Files\Nilesoft Shell\icons\theme.ico')
 ```

 ## issues & fixes
-- yt-dlp needs both "Python `Set to path correctly` and ffmpeg `Set to path correctly`" to run.
+- yt-dlp needs both "Python and ffmpeg **Set to path correctly**" to run.
 Make sure you have both set if you're having issues with it.
 - Draw does not undo entire action, only pixel by pixel.
 This still has no fix, you can contirbute if you know the fix.
 - Color picking only works on 1 monitor, I'll try to fix this.
 - If you run Background remover the first time it might not work or takes too long to finish, a temporary fix is to close the script and run it again, this only occurs the first time you run it.